othree/til/git/feature-rebase.md

            \
             *----*  feature, origin/feature

-To the ideal result, you need push feature beanch with force option:
+To the ideal result, you need push feature branch with force option:

     git push -f feature